LLNL/Abmarl/docs/src/gridworld.rst

 Multi Grid Observer
 ```````````````````

-Similar to the :ref:`SingleGridObserver <api_gridworld_observer_single>`, the :ref:`MultiGridObserver <api_gridworld_observer_multi>` displays a separate array
+Similar to the :ref:`SingleGridObserver <api_gridworld_observer_single>`,
+the :ref:`MultiGridObserver <api_gridworld_observer_multi>` observes the grid from
+the observing agent's perspective.
+It displays a separate matrix for every `encoding`.
-for every `encoding`.
-Each array shows the relative positions of the agents and the
+Each matrix shows the relative positions of the agents and the number of those agents
-number of those agents that occupy each cell.
-Out of bounds indicators (-1) and
+that occupy each cell.
+Out of bounds indicators (-1) and masked cells (-2) are present
-masked cells (-2) are present in every grid.
-For example, this setup would
-show an observation like so:
+in every matrix.
+For example, the above setup would show an observation like so:

 .. figure:: .images/gridworld_observation.png
    :width: 50 %